kphannan/OpenLCB/prototypes/Arduino/libraries/README.txt

 Contents:

-NMRAnet: initial tools, mostly for CAN-based implementations
+OpenLCB: initial tools, mostly for CAN-based implementations

 Ethernet2: Modified Ethernet library for Arduinos with pin 9 wired to Ethernet SPI CS, so that CAN can co-exist.